- What is Metabolic Syndrome?

 Metabolic Syndrome Prognosis

-- Without intervention, metabolic syndrome can progress: If ignored, this condition can lead to type 2 diabetes, cardiovascular disease, stroke, organ damage, or even kidney failure.
-That’s why early action is so important.
+Without intervention, metabolic syndrome can progress and lead to type 2 diabetes, cardiovascular disease, stroke, organ damage, or even kidney failure.
+Early action is very important for your health.

 What is Metabolic Syndrome?